HCL-TECH-SOFTWARE/WebDevToolkitForDx/README.md

 ## Support

-HCL Support will make every reasonable effort to assist in problem resolution of any issues found in this software
+In case of questions or issues please raise via Issues tab in this github repository.
+HCL Support will make every reasonable effort to assist in problem resolution of any issues found in this software.